epogrebnyak/aloh/docs/formulas.en.md

 $$ inventory_{pd} \le \sum_{t = d+1}^{d+s_p} req_{pt}, s_p \ge 1 $$

-The storage period s = 1 can be substituted into the this inequality, then the stock balance should not exceed the volume of the next day of use ($ req_ {p, d + 1} $).
+The storage period s = 1 can be substituted into the this inequality, then the stock balance should not exceed the volume of the next day of use ($req_ {p, d + 1}$).

 Second case: